Rodea41/WeatherAPI/readme.md

 # Weather Checker

 ## Description
-Created a program that connects to the openweathermap.org API to pull the weather description and temperature (in Farenheight) from a city entered by the user.
+Created a program that connects to the openweathermap.org API to pull the weather description and temperature (in Fahrenheit) from a city entered by the user.

 ## TODO / Improvements to make: